Submitting a Claim? Read This First

 - Can my policy be cancelled, and what happens when it is?

 Those are very important questions.
-And while every situation is different, I’d like to provide you some inside information to help guide you to your answers.
+And while every situation is different, Leibel Insurance Group can provide you with information to help guide you to your answers.
 But, admittedly, you can’t get a specific answer to your specific situation in this report.

 Why not?
 Two reasons.